Advanced usage

 Training with variable sample sizes

-Alternatively, one could treat the sample size as a random variable, $M$, with support over a set of positive integers, $\mathcal{M}$, in which case, for the neural Bayes estimator, the risk function becomes
+Alternatively, one could treat the sample size as a random variable, $M$, with support over a set of positive integers, $\mathcal{M}$, in which case the Bayes risk becomes

 This approach does not materially alter the workflow, except that one must also sample the number of replicates before simulating the data during the training phase.